 When Maccbeth realizes that Macduff can in fact, end his life, a stark realization creeps onto his face.
 Fassbender again proves the elasticity of his emotional range.
 His visage shifts from the anger of battle, to confusion, to defeat.
 Macbeth fights no longer.
 He moves towards Macduff, once one of his closest friends, and embraces him, even as Macduff, wounds him, mortally.

 With no lines, Fassbender kneels on the battlefield as the camera switches to a wide shot, showing us the futility of his existence.
 The shot is beautiful.
 The enormous frame contains only Macbeth, and a sword.
-The sword is driven down in to the ground (Macbeth’s refusal to keep fighting now near Macbeth.
-The barely vissible mountains make the perfect foreground, and the aforementioned orange color pallet is positively wondrous.
+The sword driven into the ground symbolizes his refusal to continue fighting.
+The barely visible mountains make the perfect foreground, and the aforementioned orange color pallette is positively wondrous.
 Fassbender’s Macbeth is left to reflect upon his actions, where it all went wrong.

 When Assassin’s Creed was released, I heard it called, “A tale told by an idiot, full of sound and fury, symbolizing nothing.”
 I chuckled; Shakespeare jokes are always the best jokes, and what’s more, this diagnosis was undoubtedly true.
 By that standard, Kurzel’s Macbeth is “a tale shown by a master, full of rage, and humanity, signifying everything a Shakespeare movie aught.”